-The stress of scope, timeline and uncertainty can make us focus more on controlling things by counting features and user stories, so we sort of lose focus on how we actually apply the design mindset and product development process.
-This prompts us to constantly raise awareness about what would help us keep focus on good final delivery.
+The stress of scope, timeline, and uncertainty can make us focus more on controlling things by counting features and user stories, so we sort of lose focus on how we actually apply the design mindset and product development process.
+This prompts us to constantly raise awareness about what would help us keep the focus on good final delivery.

 Inspired by the current project we are working on and building it from scratch, I pulled out some of the insights that seemed meaningful to me for understanding if we are making good progress with the product — both from the mindset and process standpoint, since both need to come into play for the project to be successful.

 It seems to me that it largely comes down to a project team’s understanding of:

 - Prediscovery sprint